01 of 19

 17 of 19

-Gray and white.
-Yes, it's a "path most traveled" for dining room color designs.
-But you can hardly go wrong, at least if you're looking to introduce a stately, elegant feeling to the room.
+Gray and white is certainly a popular road for dining room color designs, but you can hardly go wrong with it if you're looking to introduce a stately, elegant feeling to the room.

 From California Paints, this is Wells Gray with Modern White.
-You'll even notice a bit of orange peeking out from the adjoining room (Bronzed Plate).Continue to 18 of 19 below.
+You may even notice a bit of orange peeking out from the adjoining room (Bronzed Plate)!Continue to 18 of 19 below.

 18 of 19